-The new EHSS is a team dedicated to offering information, advice, guidance and support to those working with children and families in need of early help.
-It includes the Early Help Coordinators who were formerly members of the CAF Coordinator and Troubled Families teams.
-You can contact the EHSS quickly by calling 0300 126 1000 then enter 12 when prompted.
+The EHSS is a team dedicated to offering information, advice, guidance and support to those working with children and families in need of early help.
+It includes the Early Help Coordinators you can contact the EHSS quickly by calling 0300 126 1000 then enter 12 when prompted.

 Advice available from the MASH on 0300 126 1000

 There's a new Early Help option on the 0300 126 1000 number for cases with an open EHA or where an EHA recommendation has been made or if you need advice from the Early Help Support Service:

 - For Early Help advice, information and guidance select option 1 and then option 2.